142nd (Durham) Heavy Battery, Royal Garrison Artillery

-Mobilisation
+Mobilisation and trainin

 In the years before World War I, the Royal Garrison Artillery (RGA) had been responsible for the coast defence artillery of the United Kingdom, with Regular Army units supplemented by the 'defended port units' of the part-time Territorial Force.
 These included the Durham RGA at West Hartlepool, manning the Tees and Hartlepool coastal guns with a mobile heavy battery at Sunderland.
 The Durham RGA was the only British coast defence unit to engage the enemy during the war, when the Imperial German Navy bombarded Hartlepool and Scarborough on 16 December 1914.

 On the outbreak of war, TF units had been invited to volunteer for Overseas Service and on 15 August 1914, the War Office (WO) issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate brigades, companies and batteries were created.
+The Durham Heavy Battery began recruiting its 2nd Line unit in October 1914, and had filled its ranks with volunteers within a week.
 By the autumn of 1914, the campaign on the Western Front was bogging down into Trench warfare and there was an urgent need for batteries of heavy and siege artillery to be sent to France.
 The WO authorised 1st line TF RGA companies that had volunteered for overseas service to increase their strength by 50 per cent.

-142nd (Durham) Heavy Battery, RGA, was authorised on 31 October 1915 and formed from 1/1st and 2/1st Heavy Batteries of the Durham RGA at Sunderland.
+Over the following months and years large numbers of the new RGA units were formed from cadres of TF gunners 142nd (Durham) Heavy Battery, RGA, was authorised on 31 October 1915 and formed from 1/1st and 2/1st Heavy Batteries of the Durham RGA at Sunderland.
 It was one of only two all-TF heavy field batteries raised from defended ports units.
 (Note: The other was the 134th (Cornwall) Heavy Bty, which served in the East African Campaign.)

+The new 4-gun was commanded by Major John Lynn Marr, son of Sir John Marr, 1st Baronet, a prominent Sunderland shipbuilder.
+Major Marr had been in command of the Durham RGA's heavy battery since 11 September 1912.
+142nd Heavy Bty was sent to Woolwich for training on the new 60-pounder gun, the first TF unit to be so equipped.
+At Woolwich the battery joined 41st Heavy Brigade, RGA, (Note: In the Royal Artillery a 'brigade' was a lieutenant-colonel's command, comparable with an infantry battalion or cavalry regiment.) which formed at Woolwich on 25 February 1916 and mobilised four days later.
+142nd Heavy Bty and 41st Bde then marched to Bordon Camp for two weeks' final training before embarking at Southampton Docks for the Western Front on 21 March 1916.